By use case

 In the world of e-commerce, internationalization has become a global buzzword.
 But what does it mean?
 Business internationalization is the process of expanding your footprint beyond your company’s country of origin, by branching out internationally.

-You’re basically trying to replicate your successful formula to countries beyond your business’s domestic market… Here’s why that intention is already a great start:
+So, you’re trying to replicate your successful formula to countries beyond your business’s domestic market… Here’s why that intention is already a great start:

 According to a study by Pitney Bowes, around 65% of consumers purchase products online from outside their own country.
 So e-commerce internationalization has never been more important, and it is a big opportunity.

 But just applying the same approach you take in your domestic market to other markets won’t cut it.
 Here are 3 things to consider if you want to move your e-commerce business overseas.